Basic Building Blocks

 - An International Standard Book Number (ISBN) for items like books, DVDs, music CDs, and video games

-eBay then attempts to match that identifier to a product in the catalog to determine the EPID for you, and adds the catalog product details to your listing.
+eBay then attempts to match that identifier to a product in the catalog, and will add the catalog product details to your listing if a match is found.

 About Listing with Product Details on the eBay Web Site

-For some categories, the use of product details is optional.
-However, some categories require that a product ID be supplied at listing time.
-For more information about required product identifiers, see Build your business page in eBay's Seller Center.
-Sellers can use the GetCategoryFeatures call in the Trading API to see which categories support or require product identifiers when listing items in that category.
+For all categories, the use of product details is optional, but it can be an optimal way to create listings.
+For more information about product identifiers, see the Listing with Structured Data Seller Center page.
+Sellers can use the GetCategoryFeatures call in the Trading API to see which categories support product identifiers when listing items in that category.
 Or, the seller can look at the Structured Data - Product Identifiers help page.

 Buyers and sellers can use product information to list and find similar items more precisely and to ascertain the details of items more easily when viewing items.
 By using product details, sellers worldwide can describe their items more fully in fewer steps and in a way that makes their listings easier to find.